voxel51/fiftyone-teams-app-deploy/helm/README.md

 ```
 GLOBAL_AGENT_HTTP_PROXY: http://proxy.yourcompany.tld:3128
 GLOBAL_AGENT_HTTPS_PROXY: https://proxy.yourconpay.tld:3128
-GLOBAL_AGENT_NO_PROXY: apiSettings.service.name, appSettings.service.name, teamsAppSettings.service.name
+GLOBAL_AGENT_NO_PROXY: <apiSettings.service.name>, <appSettings.service.name>, <teamsAppSettings.service.name>
 ```

 The `NO_PROXY` and `GLOBAL_AGENT_NO_PROXY` values must include the names of the kubernetes services to allow FiftyOne Teams services to talk to each other without going through a proxy server.
-By default these service names are `teams-api`, `teams-app`, and `fiftyone-app`.
+By default these service names are `teams-api`, `teams-app`, and `fiftyone-app` but may have been changed using the `service.name` parameter for each service.

 By default the Global Agent Proxy will log all outbound connections and identify which connections are routed through the proxy.
 You can reduce the verbosity of the logging output by adding the following environment variable to your `teamsAppSettings.env`: